HoneyBook Alternatives for Event Planners

 Before comparing tools, define what your workflow actually requires.
 Event planning software needs to handle complexity that general CRMs and freelancer tools were never designed for.

 Vendor database with history.
 You need a central pool of contractors you can filter by category, location, availability, and past performance.
 When a caterer cancels two weeks before an event, you need to find a replacement in minutes, not hours.
-Read more about building reliable vendor relationships in our vendor management guide.
+Our vendor shortlist guide covers how to build this database systematically, and our vendor management guide goes deeper on day-to-day vendor relationships.

 Event-level budgets.
 Each event should have its own budget with line items tied to specific vendors.
 You need to see total committed costs, actual spend, and remaining margin in one view.
 Spreadsheets can do this, but they fall apart when you manage more than five events simultaneously.